huaweicloud/terraform-provider-huaweicloud/docs/resources/dns_ptrrecord.md

 * `tags` - (Optional, Map) Tags key/value pairs to associate with the PTR record.

+* `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the PTR record.
+  Changing this creates a new PTR record.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: